.png)

 Online Searching

 Narrow your search before you start touring every house.
 Decide what neighborhoods work best for you and your family.
 Check out school districts, shopping and dining, public transportation, recreational areas, and crime statistics.
 I always recommend driving through the area and finding neighborhoods first.
 Why?
-Because if you like what the neighborhood feels like, seeing how crowded it is, how many children, etc., it will make the process easier knowing that you like where the home is located.
+If you like what the neighborhood feels like, seeing how crowded it is, how many children there are, etc., it will make the process more manageable knowing that you like where the home is located.
 Remember, you are buying the neighborhood as much as the home; make sure you like what is there.

 Prioritize and Compromise